AdobeDocs/analytics.es-ES/help/analyze/report-builder/data-requests/configuring-report-dates/t-rolling-dates.md

 Pasos que describen cómo personalizar una fecha móvil para la solicitud.

-1. En el [!UICONTROL Asistente para solicitudes: Paso 1], seleccione **[!UICONTROL Fechas móviles]**.
+1. En el [!UICONTROL Request Wizard: Step 1], seleccione **[!UICONTROL Rolling Dates]**.
-1. Haga clic en el vínculo **[!UICONTROL Móvil]** para seleccionar el tipo móvil y, a continuación, utilice los vínculos de fecha para configurar las fechas móviles.
+1. Click the **[!UICONTROL Rolling]** link to choose the rolling type, then use the date links to configure rolling dates.

-   La configuración de las [!UICONTROL fechas móviles] cambia dependiendo de las selecciones realizadas.
-Por ejemplo, si selecciona [!UICONTROL Móvil semanalmente] Report Builder proporcionará opciones específicas de la semana que se pueden seleccionar como modelo móvil.
+   The settings for [!UICONTROL Rolling Dates] change depending on your selections.
+For example, when you select [!UICONTROL Rolling Weekly], report builder provides week-specific settings you can select as the rolling pattern.

 1. Configure las opciones avanzadas tal y como desee.